 So much more

 There’s a finished basement for a Man Cave or movie theater or workout room.
 The open floor plan on the first floor is perfect for entertaining.
 There’s even a fireplace for cozy winter evenings.
+We included many sweet details in this renovation to make it modern and homey.

 Before you fall in love with the Delaware house…

 Upward Home Solutions is committed to revitalizing neighborhoods, one house at a time.
-This house on Senate Ave. in Delaware, OH, was in need of updates.
+This house on Senate Ave. in Delaware, OH, was in need of renovation.
 It had good bones in a great neighborhood, but it needed to be transformed into a home for the next generation.

 Upward Home Solutions